Inspire students through invention education

 Empower your K-6 students to collaborate, create, gain confidence and practice divergent thinking with the acclaimed summer enrichment program that has reached children nationwide for more than 30 years.

 Based on credible research and directly informed by world-changing inventors, Camp Invention® provides a new, tested program each year.
-Our engaging, hands-on camp is aligned to standards and designed to meet the needs of primary and intermediate students, helping them develop the Innovation Mindset — a growth mindset that instills essential skills for any area of life.
+Our engaging, hands-on camp is aligned to standards and designed to meet the needs of primary and intermediate students, helping them overcome summer learning loss and develop the Innovation Mindset — a growth mindset that instills essential skills for any area of life.

 Media slider with 2 slides

 The National Inventors Hall of Fame® (NIHF) provides the complete program curriculum, materials and training needed to run Camp Invention.
-You can rely on our dedicated support and coaching every step of the way.
+You can rely on our dedicated support and coaching every step of the way, making it easy for you to focus on bringing fun and enthusiasm into your students’ learning.

 Our 2021 program offers both in-person and at-home formats and allows parents to switch their choice up to six weeks before the program start date.
-This unique approach empowers educators and families to confidently make plans now and adjust later.
+This unique approach supports successful summer recovery and empowers educators and families to confidently make plans now and adjust later.

 Districts can choose a parent-paid model or rely on the many funding options for which our education programs qualify, including Title I, Title II, Title III, Title IV, 21st Century Community Learning Centers, Migrant Education and Early Learning Challenge funding, as well as state and local district resource funding.